neondatabase/website/content/release-notes/2023-09-14-storage-and-compute.md

 For Neon Free Tier users who are limited to a single Neon project, migrating data to Postgres 16 involves dumping data locally, removing the existing Neon project, creating a new Neon project with Postgres 16, and restoring data to the new Neon project.
 For instructions, see [Import data from Postgres](/docs/import/import-from-postgres).

-For information about what's new in Postgres 16, refer to the official [Postgres Release 16 documentation](https://www.postgresql.org/docs/16/release-16.html).
+As with any database migration, always test thoroughly before migrating your production systems or applications.
+Before migrating, we recommend familiarizing yourself with the changes in Postgres 16, especially those affecting compatibility.
+For information about those changes, please refer to the official [Postgres Release 16 documentation](https://www.postgresql.org/docs/16/release-16.html).